jamwt/Gloss/README.markdown

  * `project_dir` is the base of your project tree, containing all the .py files that contain `_(..)` calls
- * `translations_dir` is a directory that contains a set of <locale>.yaml files.
+ * `translations_dir` is a directory that contains a set of <locale>.txt files.
 Each file is a dictionary of mappings between the string passed to `_(..)` and the locale-specific translation of that string

-To initialize a new locale, create an empty .yaml file; it will be included in the list of locales to synchronize with the current set of strings:
+To initialize a new locale, create an empty .txt file; it will be included in the list of locales to synchronize with the current set of strings:

-    $ touch i18n/en_US.yaml
+    $ touch i18n/en_US.txt
     $ gloss src i18n

 The file will contain something like this: